Mobility Aids for Seniors

-These mobility aids help to keep seniors to stay mobile and independent and provides a better sense of security as they move.
-This is important for their physical and emotional wellbeing.
+These mobility aids help to keep seniors to stay mobile and independent.
+It also provides a better sense of security as they move.
+Besides, this is important for their physical and emotional wellbeing.
 These devices are not only useful for the elderly but also for those who look after people with mobility difficulties.
-Mobility aids include wheelchairs, walkers, rollators, walking sticks and crutches
+Mobility aids also include wheelchairs, walkers, rollators, walking sticks and crutches.

-Walkers provide the most stability for those who need a little extra help. ideal for extremely weak people with balance issues.
-Types of walkers include Walker with wheels, Aluminum Reciprocal Walker and Reciprocating walker with wheels.
+Walkers provide the most stability for those who need a little extra help.
+Ideal for extremely weak people with balance issues.
+Types of walkers also include Walker with wheels, Aluminum Reciprocal Walker and Reciprocating walker with wheels.

 It’s not only strong but it’s also stylish!
 These are walkers with wheels at the bottom of each leg.
 With a lightweight rollator, you’ll be able to walk fast and easily.
 Just push in front of you.
-They are height adjustable and can be dismantled easily for travel or storage.
+They are height adjustable and easy to dismantle for travel or storage.
 They work very well indoors and outdoors.

-A walking stick might be just what you need to give you a little bit of help and tend to be used by those with moderately reduced balance.
-There are different ways of using them depending on whether you have one leg or side stronger than the other and on whether you are right or left handed.
-Types of walking stick include: wooden, metal (fixed length and height adjustable), folding walking sticks, walking sticks with a seat, tripods and quadrupeds.
+A walking stick might be just what you need to give you a little bit of help.
+Canes and walking sticks are useful for those with moderate balance issues.
+There are different ways of using them.
+This depends on whether you have one leg or side stronger than the other and also on whether you are right or left handed.
+Types of walking stick also include:

 Crutches are designed to be used in pairs and you need good co-ordination to use them correctly.
 Occasionally one crutch is used but this should only be done under the guidance of a physiotherapist.
 Types of crutches include elbow crutches, axilla crutches and forearm crutches with gutter armrest.